-APK4943 | 1 Credit | Fall 2024
+APK4943 | 1 Credit | Spring 2025

-Course Info Linda Nguyen, Ph.D.
-INSTRUCTOR Office: FLG 144 Email: linda.nguyen@ufl.edu Preferred Method of Contact: Currently enrolled students: please use CANVAS email There are 2 hours dedicated as office hours for this course, and OFFICE HOURS students may also email the instructor to set up a private meeting inperson or over Zoom at any point if needed.
-Mondays Period 5 |11:45am-12:35pm; FLG 225 MEETING TIME/LOCATION
+Course Info INSTRUCTOR Linda Nguyen, Ph.D.
+Office: FLG 144 Email: linda.nguyen@ufl.edu Preferred Method of Contact: Currently enrolled students: please use CANVAS email OFFICE HOURS There are no official office hours for this course, but students may email the instructor to set up a private meeting in-person or over Zoom at any point if needed.
+MEETING TIME/LOCATION TBD